ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 This tutorial walks you through the steps of setting up isolated workloads in a shared (multi-tenant) environment and a dedicated (single-tenant) environment.
 Provision an {{site.data.keyword.vpc_full}} (VPC) with subnets spanning multiple availability zones (AZs) and virtual server instances (VSIs) that can scale according to your requirements to ensure the high availability of your application.
 Furthermore, configure load balancers to provide high availability between zones within one region.
 Configure Virtual Private Endpoints (VPE) for your VPC providing private routes to services on the IBM Cloud.

-Isolate workloads by provisioning a dedicated host, attaching an encrypted data volume to the dedicated VSI, and resizing VSIs after the fact.
+Isolate workloads by provisioning a dedicated host, attaching an encrypted data volume to a VSI, and resizing the VSI after the fact.
 {:shortdesc}

 You will provision all of these services and VPC resources using {{site.data.keyword.bpfull_notm}}, which provides Terraform-as-a-Service capabilities.
 The Terraform template defines the {{site.data.keyword.Bluemix_notm}} resources to be created, updated, or deleted.